- New Business and Human Rights programme will address issues of corporate governance, risk management, innovation and human rights.

 Alliance Manchester Business School has launched a new executive education programme focusing on the private sector’s growing responsibility towards human rights.

-The programme will be delivered by the School’s Business and Human Rights Catalyst and will provide senior executives with an in-depth and innovative understanding of the challenges and opportunities for improving business performance and human rights.
+The programme will be delivered by the School’s Business and Human Rights Catalyst and will provide executives with an in-depth and innovative understanding of the challenges and opportunities for improving business performance and human rights.

 Programme lead and Alliance MBS’ Research Director, Professor Ken McPhail, comments: “When organisations today have more reach than governments - take McDonalds for example, a business with more employees than Latvia has inhabitants, or Facebook, which has a constituency three times bigger than the US - the influence of senior corporate executives extends well beyond the health of balance sheets.